cardstack/boxel/packages/vscode-boxel-tools/README.md

-# Boxel VS Code Extension
+# Boxel Tools VS Code Extension

 This extension allows you to interact with your Boxel Realm from VS Code.